veillette/physics-book/contents/ch22Magnetism.md

 chromium could bring about much larger changes in electrical resistance was one of the first large successes of nanotechnology.
-The 2007 Nobel Prize in Physics went to Albert Fert from France and Peter Grunberg from Germany for this discovery of <em>giant magnetoresistance </em> and its applications to computer memory.
+The 2007 Nobel Prize in Physics went to Albert Fert from France and Peter Grunberg from Germany for this discovery of *giant magnetoresistance* and its applications to computer memory.

 All electric motors, with uses as diverse as powering refrigerators, starting